-Make information readily available to the media.
+It is important to make information readily available to the media.
 Please call or email contest results to newspaper, radio, and school immediately after each contest.
-Contact information is included on page 25 of this handbook.
+Contact information is included on page 24 of this handbook.

 Responsibilities During the Season